RuchikaShashidhara/mi-assignments/Assignment_3/final/README.txt

 |
 | - README.txt

-Steps to run the Neural Net implementation: python3 neural_net.py
+Steps to run the Neural Net implementation:
+Install the following dependencies: numpy, pandas, sklearn

+For using the Neural Network for predictions, simply run: python3 src/neural_net.py

+For creating the cleaned datset again, place the original uncleaned dataset in src folder & run python3 src/data_preprocessing.py

-Data Preprocessing is taken care only by simple numpy & pandas methods
+Data Preprocessing is taken care only by simple numpy & pandas methods:

 > The dataset was read into a dataframe using pandas